Homemade English Muffin Bread Recipe – No Knead Bread

 What You Need:

-- Cornmeal.
+• Cornmeal.
 I always have cornmeal on hand for things like Cornbread.
-In this recipe it’s just used to add some texture interest to the loaf to make it like traditional English Muffins.
+This recipe is just used to add some texture interest to the loaf to make it like traditional English muffins.
 You can buy cornmeal in bulk from Amazon here or from Azure here.

 FAQs About Baking Bread